fbpx

 Credit Albert Mondor

-Although it is usually the seeds that have the highest protein content, young shoots of broccoli, spinach, kale, parsley and peas can also provide large amounts.
-You can also eat the leaves of beans, quinoa and soy.
-These plants will be ready to be eaten about two to three weeks after sowing when their leaves are well-developed.
+Although it is usually the seeds that have the highest protein content, young shoots of broccoli, spinach, kale, parsley, and peas can also provide large amounts.
+For even more options of plants for protein, you can also eat the leaves of beans, quinoa, and soy.
+These plants will be ready to be eaten about two to three weeks after sowing, when their leaves are well-developed.
 Sunflowers and corn can also be grown using this technique, but only their foliage will be ready to eat.

 Here is how to grow your own sprouts and microgreens.